quanton81/quanton81PhpDesignPatterns/README.md

-# Quanton PHP Design Patterns
+# QuAnton PHP Design Patterns

 This project implements the principal design patterns organized by purpose and scope